ajaxbits/ds-migrator/README.md

 1. Run ./dev-setup.sh, which will download nix and nix flakes.
 2. Run `nix develop` which will download and build dependencies, and drop you in a shell.

-(only tested on Arch and Ubuntu so far, so your mileage may vary)

 ## Support

 For support, please open an issue on Github.

 ## License

-GNU General Public License

 GNU General Public License